Book Making:

 Book Making Community Projects:

-Have children create books for a local children's hospital, library, or community center.
+Have children create books for a local children's hospital, library, retirement center, or community center.

 Create a "book store" area.

-Have the children set up a bookstore, and sell their books to their classmates.
+Have the children set up a bookstore, and sell their books to their classmates for play money.

 You are helping children learn to express their creativity, develop their literacy skills, and experience the joy of becoming published authors!